 You can visit the respective stock exchange websites (BSE or NSE) for more details about the ipo and the registrars.

-If your big got allotted: The status will show the number of shares allotted and funds adjusted or deducted.
+If your bid is allotted: The status will display the number of shares allotted and the funds adjusted or deducted.

-If your big got not allotted: It will show that no shares have been allotted, and no funds got adjusted or deducted.
+If your bid is not allotted: The status will indicate that no shares have been allotted and no funds have been adjusted or deducted.

 Many brokers and trading platforms also allow you to check your IPO allotment status directly through their portal.
-If you applied through a specific trading platform like Zerodha, Upstox, or Groww, they may display the IPO allotment status under your IPO application section, enter your details an check the status.
+If you applied through a specific trading platform, such as Zerodha, Upstox, or Groww, you can check the IPO allotment status under your IPO application section by entering your details and reviewing the status.

-Several factors influence how IPO allotment is being decided be the Registrar.
+Several factors influence how IPO allotment is decided by the Registrar.
 Here’s a simple breakdown:

-The Registrar is fully responsible to the allotment for deciding and managing the IPO allotment process.
-After the IPO subscription period ends, the registrar will start the process of all the applications, ensuring that the allotment is done in a fair, clear, and transparent manner.
+The Registrar is fully responsible for allotting and managing the IPO allotment process.
+After the IPO subscription period ends, the registrar will initiate the process for all applications, ensuring that the allotment is made in a fair, clear, and transparent manner.

-The registrar ensures the technical terms of the allotment, such as verifying applications, deciding the allocation of shares based on the subscription rate basis, and ensuring compliance with regulatory requirements set by SEBI.
+The registrar ensures the technical aspects of the allotment, including verifying applications, allocating shares based on the subscription rate, and ensuring compliance with regulatory requirements set by SEBI.

 They maintain records of all applicants, oversee the share distribution, and facilitate the crediting of allotted shares to the investor's registered Demat accounts.
 In simple terms, the registrar ensures that the IPO allotment process is executed smoothly and in line with the guidelines provided.

 The calculation of IPO allotment is based on the lot size of an investor who has applied for the IPO.
-The total number of shares offered in the IPO, and the demand for those shares upon price band.
-In the case of oversubscription, the allotment process is typically done using a proportional basis or lottery-based method.
+The total number of shares offered in the IPO, and the demand for those shares within the price band.
+In the case of oversubscription, the allotment process is typically conducted on a proportional basis or through a lottery-based method.

 Example: